The Best Anti Aging Supplements

-There are two really exciting anti aging supplements; TA-65 and resveratrol.
+There are four really exciting anti aging supplements; TA-65, resveratrol, NAD+, and AMPK.
 We still do not fully understand how or why we age, but each day we learn more and more.
-Supplements like antioxidants, which combat free radicals are essential to an anti aging program, but TA-65 and resveratrol are two anti aging supplements that are more promising in their ability to delay aging and perhaps even reverse it.
+Supplements like antioxidants, which combat free radicals are essential to an anti aging program, but TA-65, resveratrol, NAD+, and AMPK are four anti aging supplements that are more promising in their ability to delay aging and perhaps even reverse it.

 One theory of aging is the Telomerase Theory of Aging.
 Telomeres are repeating sequences of nucleic acids that cap the ends of chromosomes.
 Like the little plastic caps at the end of shoelaces that protect them from unraveling, telomeres similarly protect chromosomes.
 Every time a cell divides telomeres become shorter.
 At some point telomeres become too short to protect the chromosomes and cell division is no longer possible.

-TA-65 can activate an enzyme called telomerase, which can repair and replace telomeres potentially re-setting the ticking clock of aging.
+TA-65 activates an enzyme called telomerase, which repairs and replaces telomeres potentially re-setting the ticking clock of aging.
 TA-65 is produced from the Chinese herb, Astragalus.
 Though, astragalus extracts can be found in health food stores, the amount of TA-65 found in the extracts is barely detectible.

 TA-65 was discovered by the Geron Corporation, a leading biotechnology company and is licensed to TA Sciences for clinical use.
 In a double-blind placebo controlled study TA-65 was demonstrated to improve immune function, vision, male sexual performance, skin appearance, and increase energy and well-being.

 Tested in humans since 2005, there have been no reported adverse effects with TA-65.
 There is a theoretical concern that TA-65 could stimulate growth of cancer cells, but that has not been demonstrated to occur, perhaps because of the enhancement in immune function caused by TA-65.